California Vehicle Code 23152 VC

 - If you’re a CA resident, confiscate your CA driver’s license and give you a temporary driver’s license.
 The temporary license will expire in 30 days, which will begin your drivers license suspension.

-- If you’re not a CA and you are Out-of-State DUI resident, give you a notification stating that your driving privileges in CA will be suspended in 30 days.
+- If you’re not a CA and you are an Out-of-State DUI resident, give you a notification stating that your driving privileges in CA will be suspended in 30 days.

 From this point you have 10 days to schedule a DMV Hearing.
 In short, the DMV Hearing pertains to if, or, for how long your driving privileges will be suspended or revoked.
 For a full understanding read the DMV DUI hearing article.